bennnnnni/bennnnnni/README.md

 - 📫 **binder.benjamin@outlook.de**

-- ⚡ I like snowboarding 🏂 surfing 🏄‍♂️ and tennis 🎾
+- ⚡ Besides coding I like snowboarding 🏂 surfing 🏄‍♂️ and tennis 🎾

 - 🏫 I did my Master studies in **Innsbruck, Austria** ⛰️ and wrote my <a href="https://dbis.uibk.ac.at/author-profiling-social-question-and-answer-networks" target="blank">**Master Thesis** 🎓</a> about NPL in the field of Author profiling